SuperM7-com/arkos-docs/docs/core-concepts/api-endpoints-generation.md

 ---

-## Overview Handling Query Parameters in Prisma Requests
+## Overview Handling Request Query Parameters

 **Arkos** handles the query parameters of Express requests for the developers, providing built-in things like